- Cancer Information

-Your palliative care team will discuss ways you can remain independent for as long as possible.
-For example, they may suggest modifications or services to help you stay at home (such as installing a ramp so you don’t have to use steps), or recommend equipment to help conserve your energy (such as a walking frame).
+Your palliative care team will discuss practical ways you can maintain a sense of independence for as long as possible.
+They may suggest modifications or services to help you stay at home (such as installing handrails or a ramp).
+They may also recommend or loan you equipment to help conserve your energy (such as a walking frame).

 View the Cancer Council NSW editorial policy.

 Pro bono services, financial and legal assistance, and no interest loans

 Practical advice and support during and after treatment